 For more information contact Matt at (562) 212-6270

 Every 3rd Saturday 2:00-3:30pm

 a support group for queer families, however individually defined.
 Ideal age range of the children is pre-conception to age six.
 As parenting topics evolve as children age, all are welcome, but topics will be most relevant for younger children.
 Children are welcome, however childcare will not be provided.
 The group is facilitated by a Certified Lactation Educator Counselor (CLEC) and parent of two.

 For more information contact Maricela at (562) 544-7028

 The group welcomes a wide range of people who are in open relationships or identify as polyamorous.
 We are a queer-centered group that prioritizes relationship accountability, emotional responsibility, and providing fair access.
 If you’re curious about this lifestyle or have questions about your current relationship, this is a great opportunity to meet like-minded folks.
 Many are available for advice, support and just plain fun.

 The group is, first and foremost, inclusive of communities of color, disabled, and LGBTQ persons.
 We welcome you, solo or with your loved ones, and look forward to seeing the familiar faces that build this loving community.

 The Center is proud to offer a support group for families of transgender children and teens.

-Three groups will meet simultaneously: Parent/caregiver group (with a parent facilitator and therapist), Trans teen group (13-18 year olds with youth facilitator and therapist), and Child play group ( toddler to 12 year olds, trans* youth and their siblings, full adult supervision)
+The group is a child play group ( toddler to 12 year olds, trans* youth and their siblings, full adult supervision)

 Contact Joel Gemino at 562-434-4455 ext.227 or firstname.lastname@example.org for more information.